Listen to this article

 The Colorado State Library (CSL) is so excited to participate in NASA@ My Library!
 This project connects NASA, public libraries, state libraries, and their communities to increase STEM learning opportunities for millions of library patrons nationwide, particularly those under-served in STEM education.
 The National Center for Interactive Learning (NCIL) at the Space Science Institute, in partnership with the American Library Association Public Programs Office, the Pacific Science Center, Cornerstones of Science, and the Education Development Center, offers this excellent program, which is funded by NASA’s Science Mission Directorate.

 As part of NASA@ My Library (one of 18 state libraries to partner with the initiative), CSL is thrilled to circulate two kits—the Sun-Earth-Moon Connections kit and the Be a NASA Detective kit—to public and military libraries throughout the state!
-Libraries can check out these kits for 6 weeks at a time on a first-come, first-served basis.
+Libraries can check out these kits for two months at a time on a first-come, first-served basis.
 They’re available through AspenCat, even though your library does not have to be an AspenCat library to borrow them.
 Currently there are 2 copies of the Be a NASA Detective kit and 1 copy of the Sun-Earth-Moon Connections kit, but by summer there will be 3 copies of each available to borrow.

 To see the kit contents go to https://cslkits.cvlsites.org/stem-discovery-kits/#nasa.
 You can reserve a kit from the CSL ApsenCat Online Catalog.
 Please contact Kit Support at firstname.lastname@example.org or 303-866-6907 with questions about checking out a kit.